Super Duck: Publication history

-Super Duck's first appearance came in Jolly Jingles #10 (Summer 1943).
-He soon switched to a green and red suit, presumably to avoid legal action by Superman's publisher (National Periodicals), but his time as a superhero was short, and by Jolly Jingles #16 (the last issue) his stories became more conventional.
+Super Duck's first appearance came in Jolly Jingles #10 (summer 1943), but his time as a superhero was short, and by Jolly Jingles #16 (the last issue) his stories became more conventional.

 Super Duck Comics' first issue was cover-dated Fall 1944; it ended its run at 94 issues in 1960.

 The character's escapades would be reprinted in Archie Comics' digest series Jughead Jones (at least as late as 1979), Laugh Comics Digest, and Archie's Mad House.
 More recently (2013 onward), his stories have often been reprinted in the digests again.

-The Super Duck character himself has also returned in modern times, most typically presented as a fictional comic book superhero within Archie's world.
+The Super Duck character himself has also returned in modern times, most typically presented as a comic book superhero within Archie's world.
 Various magic-themed stories have made this Super Duck temporarily "real" to have adventures with Archie and others.
 His role combines his early superhero stature with his later facial design, grumpy temper, and bad luck.

 In March 2020, one issue of Super Duck was published.
 The comic was written by Ian Flynn and Frank Tieri and illustrated by Ryan Jampole.
 Unlike previous comics, this comic was not for children.
 It was planned to be a four-issue miniseries but it appears to have long since been canceled.